apache/cocoon/README.txt

   See also MAVEN REPOSITORY MIRRORS above.

-1. move to ./core/cocoon-core and call "mvn c-eclipse:eclipse -o".
+1. Go to ./core/cocoon-core and call "mvn c-eclipse:eclipse -o".
 This makes the project an PDE project.
 This means that Eclipse offers tools to support development based on OSGi.